 Enmeshment is one of four structural patterns most associated with serious emotional disturbance (SED) in children.
 This course describes the characteristics of enmeshment and how this interactional pattern shapes children’s development of social-emotional competencies and their response to treatment.
 Treatment guidelines are highlighted, as well as common clinical traps that therapists are likely to encounter when working with enmeshed relational patterns.
 This course is an edited version of a live workshop presented for intensive, in-home family-based therapists in February 2019.

-The course is for the beginner to intermediate level therapists.
+This is an Intermediate Level course.
 The target audience is all behavioral health professionals working with children and adolescents.

-- Identify the characteristics of enmeshed family structure
+- Identify the characteristics of enmeshed parenting and enmeshed family structure

 - Identify four basic emotional competencies and how enmeshment impacts their development

 - Recognize four maladaptive coping strategies enmeshed families use to minimize conflict

 - Recognize signs of induction into enmeshment and identify strategies for avoiding it

 - Identify strategies for pushing the conversation and increasing distress tolerance in enmeshed families

 - Unit 1: Recognizing Enmeshment (100 minutes)

 - Webinar: An Introduction to Enmeshment and Family Structure